Tinkerforge/doc/en/source/Transitioning_Guide_1To2.rst

 General:

 There are no unsigned data types used anymore.
-This was necessary to make the C# bindings CLS complient (i.e. they can be easily used from other .NET languages).
+This was necessary to make the C# bindings CLS compliant (i.e. they can be easily used from other .NET languages).
 All unsigned data types have been replaced by the next higher signed data type.